-Further to the latest announcements regarding the restrictions of groups of six or more, our office will remain closed.
+Further to the latest lockdown announcements, our office will remain closed.
 The team are all working remotely and remain available by phone or email.

-Other than not seeing our clients in person since March 2020, and our team working from home, our business is running as normal.
+Although we are not seeing clients face to face and haven't done so since March 2020, we are all working from home and the business is running as normal.
 We've been able to continue to provide clients with the support and services they need.

 It is a fundamental principle that markets are designed to handle uncertainty, processing information in real-time as it becomes available.
 We see this happening when markets decline sharply, as they have recently, as well as when they rise.
 Such declines can be distressing to any investor, but they are also a demonstration that the market is functioning as we would expect.

 Market declines can occur when investors are forced to reassess expectations for the future.
 The expansion of the outbreak is causing worry among governments, companies, and individuals about the impact on the global economy.
-Apple announced last month that it expected revenue to take a hit from problems making and selling products in China.
+Apple announced last year that it expected revenue to take a hit from problems making and selling products in China, although their share price (along with many other tech stocks) have done well since the initial fall in March 2020.
 Australia’s prime minister has said the virus will likely become a global pandemic, and other officials there warned of a serious blow to the country’s economy.
-Airlines are preparing for the toll it will take on travel.
+Airlines have had to make significant changes to their business to cope with the toll the virus has had on travel.
 And these are just a few examples of how the impact of the coronavirus is being assessed.

 The market is clearly responding to new information as it becomes known, but the market is pricing in unknowns, too.
 As risk increases during a time of heightened uncertainty, so do the returns investors demand for bearing that risk, which pushes prices lower.
 Our investing approach is based on the principle that prices are set to deliver positive future expected returns for holding risky assets.